Chapter 22: Skipjack Tuna Fishery

 |Primary markets||Domestic and international: currently none|

 a Fishery statistics are provided by fishing season, unless otherwise indicated.
 Fishing season is 1 July to 30 June.
-Real-value statistics are provided by financial year.
+Value statistics are provided by financial year.

 Indian Ocean skipjack tuna (Katsuwonus pelamis)